 Do you like Japanese sweets?
 If your answer is yes, there is a traditional Japanese confection you should know.
 The Wagashi I want you to know here is called Manju (饅頭).

 Manju usually refers to a small round Japanese steamed cake filled with sweet bean paste.

 The most common filling is sweetened Azuki red bean paste called Anko (餡子), but besides this, various things, such as custard or cheese cream, are used in Manju.

-The origin of Manju dates back to at least the middle of the 14th century, when the original Manju bun was introduced from China and is said to have been served at the tea ceremony of Zen Buddhism.
+The origin of Manju dates back to at least the middle of the 14th century when the original Manju bun was transmitted from China and is said to have been served at the tea ceremony of Zen Buddhism.

-In modern times, there are many variations of Manju buns available in Japan, which are classified into several types based on the variety of dough, including the following 7 major types.
+In modern times, the Japanese Wagashi cake, Manju comes in many variations, which are classified into several types based on the variety of dough, including the following 8 major types.

 |Types||Main Ingredients||Representative Manju|

 |Cha Manju (茶饅頭)||The dough is made from wheat flour, brown sugar, and baking soda.||Onsen Manju (温泉饅頭), Kokuto Manju (黒糖饅頭)|

 |Jouyo Manju (薯蕷饅頭)||The dough is made from rice flour using the stickiness of grated yam.||Kouhaku Manju (紅白饅頭)|

 |Sake Manju (酒饅頭)||The wheat flour dough is leavened with a yeast mash of sake called Shubo (酒母).|